 Dr Nelson is member of the Department of Politics at SOAS.
 He has spent several years conducting research in Pakistan, India, and Bangladesh, focusing on the politics of Islamic law and the politics of Islamic education.
 He has conducted extensive research on the relationship between shari‘ah and democracy in Pakistan.
 His current work concerns the politics of sectarian and doctrinal diversity in the context of Islamic education.
 He has provided both oral and written testimony regarding Pakistan for the Foreign Affairs Select Committee of the British House of Commons.

 Email: kpembertgwu [dot] edu

 Kelly Pemberton is a professor of religion and women' studies at The George Washington University in Washington, D.C.
-Prof Pemberton specializes in the study of gender, Islam, and Muslim communities in South Asia and the Middle East, with in-country experience in these regions, and command of several of the major languages for these regions.
-Prof Pemberton is experienced in preparing a variety of research-based and evaluative reports, including expert witness reports, white papers, institutional analyses, concept designs, program evaluations, and guidance documents.
+Professor Pemberton specializes in the study of gender, Islam, and Muslim communities in a global perspective, with in-country experience in the regions of South Asia and the MENA (the Middle East and North Africa).
+She has worked on a number of legal cases involving refugees from Pakistan and India who have sought asylum in the UK, US and Hong Kong.
+Prof Pemberton is experienced in preparing a variety of research-based and evaluative reports, including expert witness reports, white papers, institutional analyses, gender analyses, concept designs, program evaluations, and guidance documents.